Fvnguyen/telegram-expense/README.md

-# vapor-bot
- A telegram bot that vaporizes stuff
+A telegram bot that tracks expenses